 CBD oil is currently experiencing a massive boom in demand thanks to a proliferation in scientific research demonstrating a host of potential therapeutic benefits and the discovery of the body’s endocannabinoid system and its many regulatory functions.
 Since demand is high, there are plenty of companies selling products made from low quality ingredients or containing less CBD than advertised.
 In some cases, none at all!

 Here at LolaHemp, we provide third party lab testing for our products so that you can verify the quality before you buy.
 We were inspired to make the highest quality CBD Hemp Oil for dogs by our own loving dog, Lola.
-And, we donate one bottle of our organic hemp oil for every four sold partnerships with various rescue organizations.
+And, we donate one bottle of our organic hemp oil for every four sold through our partnership with Social Tees Animal Rescue.